Rabelais and d'Aubigné in Maillezais

-Pope Jean XXII raised our abbey to a bishopric in the 14th c. and Maillezais became rich.
-200 years later, did you know the bishop Geoffroy d’Estillac hosted his friend Rabelais, the famous French doctor-writer from the Renaissance, who lived here 7 years, before his going for Paris?
+Did you know bishop Geoffroy d’Estillac hosted here his friend Rabelais, famous French doctor-writer from the Renaissance, who lived here 7 years?